 Julie Wittmann (“Protecthabitat”) is a credentialed science teacher who received an MS in Biology at Sonoma State University, BS in Wildlife Conservation Biology at UC Davis and AS at Santa Rosa Junior College.
 Julie, who is also a certified California Naturalist has a passion for including the general public in areas involving education and research and supports teachers and naturalist educators with related citizen science curriculum on this website.

 As a credentialed high school biology teacher in the North Bay Area, Julie’s students focused on the first high school iNaturalist project, Montgomery High School Ecology Project.
-Julie continues to provide students opportunities to participate in service-learning activities in both the high school and college setting.
+Julie continues to provide undergraduate college students and community members opportunities to participate in service-learning activities.
 She really enjoys collaborating with other biology teachers and naturalist educators who are interested in implementing this type of technology into their curriculum.
 On this website you will find her iNaturalist project outline and related curriculum available for those interested in implementing a secondary school-level or college-level project.